YevhenSkliarov/SelenoidJava/README.md

 Open Grandle panel in Idea => Tasks => verification => run test task

-To check supported browser versions just open browser.json in aerokube folder
+To check supported browser versions just open browser.json in aerokube folder To add new browser:
+Update browser.json file and
+Pull browser Docker image:
+for example $ docker pull selenoid/vnc:firefox_57.0.

 *<b>4444 port must be free.
 To check status of the part perform netstat -a command in cmd<b>
   https://www.automatetheplanet.com/execute-webdriver-tests-docker-selenoid/